DHTMLX/docs-suite/docs/layout/work_with_layout.md

 ## Showing/hiding a progress bar

-A progress bar is a visual component which informs users that the content is loading or updating.
+A progress bar is a visual component that informs users that the content is loading or updating.
-You may show or hide the component via API calls either in the [Layout container](#progress-bar-in-the-layout-container) or in a [separate cell](#progress-bar-in-a-layout-cell).
+You can show or hide the component via API calls either in the [Layout container](#progress-bar-in-the-layout-container) or in a [separate cell](#progress-bar-in-a-layout-cell).

-The progress bar can be also shown by default for cells without any attached component or HTML content.
+The progress bar can also be shown by default for cells without any attached component or HTML content.
 [Check the details](layout/cell_configuration.md#progress-bar).

 ### Progress bar in the Layout container